vivekbhansali/car-repair-shop-application/README.md

 ```
 python manage.py runserver 0.0.0.0:80
 ```
-On your browser, you can go visit the entry point('Landing Page') for the application at,
+On your browser, you can visit the entry point('Landing Page') of the application at,
 ```
 0.0.0.0:80/length-of-service
 ```